AAArena/First-Closed-Doors-Competition/developing/2-YourOwnAlgobot.md

 #### Other Algobot's Connection Strings

 The t-bot you cloned –Mariam– uses datasets that other algobots produce, thus, your t-bot will need connection strings for those other algobots.
-You will get these connection strings in files that you will need to place inside _Connection-Strings > Development_ folders.
+You will get these connection strings in files that you will need to place inside _Connection-Strings > Testnet_ folders.

 #### SAS Token